cedricDve/Python/Games/Space_Game/README.md

 ## Goals / Objectives

 Goal:

-    * Creating a Python game using PyGame.
+> Learn the basics of Python and demonstrate thaht I can create a basic functional game.
 Why not start with an old, fancy game like Space Invaders?

-    * Learn the basics of Python in a period of two weeks, through documentations and video's, able to create a functional game.
+> Creating a Python game using PyGame.
 <hr>

 # Pygame